Baderalnofie/YourMid.md/README.md

  - **Health Records**: YourMed maintains a secure repository of medical records, prescriptions, and consultation notes for easy access and reference.
  - **Consultation History**: All previous consultations are logged, and users can review notes and recommendations from their providers.

+**Wearable Integration**
-**Wearable Integration**: Sync with smartwatches and fitness trackers to log physical activity and monitor sleep patterns.
+- **Device Compatibility**: YourMed syncs with various wearable devices, such as smartwatches and fitness trackers, to collect data on physical activity, sleep patterns, and vital signs.
+ - **Holistic Monitoring**: The integration of wearable data provides a comprehensive view of the user's health, combining subjective symptom reports with objective activity metrics.
+- **Real-Time Monitoring**: Users can view real-time health stats, such as heart rate and step count, directly from their wearable devices.

 ## Installation Guide